GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ### /submit/ page
 - [ ] Move tab to far right of container.
 - [ ] Fix js selector to only appear when hovering drop-down.
 Currently allows selection when on top of text.
-- [ ] Change text to say Twitch Highlight, NOT Twitch VOD.
 - [ ] Update logic to require character selection for Hades 2.
 This needs to be category specific, as it is not relevant for Chaos Trials.
-- [ ] Update Glitch Category empty text to say "N/A" instead of "None / Glitchless"
-- [ ] Alphabetize restrictions in game file itself.
 - [ ] Update the order of the form to mirror the payload.
 - [ ] Produce "error message" if user-id does not exist.
 - [ ] Show Video name when put into URL?
-- [ ] Update Date Completed to have an error when the year is before 1970
 - [ ] Update Date Completed format to be YYYY/MM/DD
-- [ ] Update Date Completed to be optional.
-Appearing as "" if user submits nothing.
 - [ ] Update Run Time to say the primary_timing_method.
 - [ ] Add placeholder next to Run Time that is secondary_timing_method.